petergithub/notes/01Technology/MySQL/MySQLNotes.md

 pager grep -v Sleep | less; show full processlist;

 -- Kill multiple process:
-SELECT GROUP_CONCAT(CONCAT('KILL ',id,';') SEPARATOR ' ') 'Paste the following query to kill all processes' FROM information_schema.processlist WHERE STATE = 'Sleep' AND user = 'root' and INFO LIKE 'SELECT %' \G
+SELECT GROUP_CONCAT(CONCAT('KILL ',id,';') SEPARATOR ' ') 'Paste the following query to kill all processes' FROM information_schema.processlist WHERE STATE = 'Sleep' AND user = 'root' and Host like '172%' and INFO LIKE 'SELECT %' \G
 +----------------------------------------------------+
 | Paste the following query to kill all processes    |
 +----------------------------------------------------+